dvsakgec/System-Design-Notes/Web-crawler.md

 ## Problem Statement: Design a search engine like google at scale with latency within miliseconds

-### Solution Summary: Entire solution has three stages:
+### Solution Summary: Entire solution has four stages:
          a.
 Web-crawler: scans all pages on web and stores their latest copies on servers.
          b.
 Indexing services: Indexing services index the collected pages/content/snippets for keywords
          c.
 Page Ranking: Now we have keywords to page mapping but when we query, search results have to be sorted based on relevance.
 This is done by this service.